tomjoht/tomjoht.github.io/_posts/2018/2018-01-28-upcoming-webinar-on-swagger-and-openapi-spec.md

 categories:
 - api-doc
 keywords:
-summary: "I'm giving a virtual presentation to the STC San Diego chapter called \"Swagger UI and the OpenAPI specification\" on February 13, 2018."
+summary: "I'm giving a virtual presentation to the STC San Diego chapter and WTD San Diego group called \"Swagger UI and the OpenAPI specification\" on February 13, 2018."
 bitlink: http://bit.ly/stcsdpresoswaggeropenapi
 ---

-You can read the details on the STC San Diego site here: [February Meeting: Swagger UI and the Open API Specification with Tom Johnson](https://www.stc-sd.org/index.php/events/february-meeting-swagger-ui-and-the-open-api-specification-with-tom-johnson/).
-Here are the presentation description:
+You can read the details on the STC San Diego site here: [February Meeting: Swagger UI and the Open API Specification with Tom Johnson](https://www.stc-sd.org/index.php/events/february-meeting-swagger-ui-and-the-open-api-specification-with-tom-johnson/), or on the [Write the Docs - San Diego site here](https://www.meetup.com/Write-the-Docs-San-Diego/).
+Here's the presentation description:

 >## Swagger UI and the OpenAPI specification
 >